 In order to maintain the physical security of the chops, the VIE generally has them stored in secured locations accessible only to the department heads of the legal, administrative or finance departments.
 The designated legal representatives generally do not have access to the chops.
 Although we monitor the employees, including the designated legal representatives of the WFOE and the VIE, the procedures may not be sufficient to prevent all instances of abuse or negligence.
 There is a risk that the employees or designated legal representatives could abuse their authority, for example, by binding the relevant subsidiary or the VIE with contracts against our interests, as we would be obligated to honor these contracts if the other contracting party acts in good faith in reliance on the apparent authority of the chops or signatures of the legal representatives.
-If any designated legal representative obtains control of the chop in an effort to obtain control over the relevant entity, we would need to have a shareholder or board resolution to designate a new legal representative's misconduct.
+If any designated legal representative obtains control of the chop in an effort to obtain control over the relevant entity, we would need to have a shareholder or board resolution to designate a new legal representative and to take legal action to seek for a new chop with the relevant authorities, or otherwise seek legal remedies for the legal representative's misconduct.
 If any of the designated legal representatives obtains and misuses or misappropriates the chops and seals or other controlling intangible assets for whatever reason, we could experience disruption to the normal business operations.
 We may have to take corporate or legal action, which could involve significant time and resources to resolve while distracting management from the operations.